The Facebook Pages source type allows you to filter for interactions related to specific Facebook pages and their linked Instagram pages.

 Note: this window of seven days relates to content placed on pages that you monitor by the page owner.
 Optionally you can monitor posts by other people, but we only look back 24 hours for these.
 For further information take a look at the posts_by_others parameter which is described on our Facebook /source/create options page.

-- Reactions are not reported and they are excluded from the like count.
+- Reactions are not reported separately; these are included within the like count aggregate.

 To get started read our Activate a Facebook Pages Managed Source guide.
 This guide shows you how to configure a managed source using a Facebook User Access Token using the DataSift dashboard.